alexzhirkevich/custom-qr-generator/README.md

 ## Serialization

 `QrOptions` and `QrData` can be serialized using kotlinx-serialization (actually any class from style package can be serialized).
-All options and QrData classes marked as `@Serializable`.
+All options and QrData classes have `@Serializable` annotation.
-Every class with interface preperties (or interfaces itself) now have companion object with `defaultSerializersModule` property.
+Every class with interface preperties (or property interfaces themselve) have companion object with `defaultSerializersModule` property.
 It provides kotlinx-serialization `SerializersModule` that can be used to serialize it default instances.

 There is global value `QrSerializersModule`, that can be used to serialize any serializable class instance.

 ‼️ If you implemented custom shape, color or other option, it must be added to module.

-Example (requires `org.jetbrains.kotlinx:kotlinx-serialization-json` dependency and `kotlinx-serialization` plugin):
+Example (requires `org.jetbrains.kotlinx:kotlinx-serialization-json` dependencyand `kotlinx-serialization` plugin):

 ```kotlin